AdiSAnkolli/Python-Basic-Programs/README.md

 There are 3 ways (possibly more) to calculate factorial of a number using python (i) Recursion
 (ii) Iterative (using loop)
-(iii) Direct function available in math library
+(iii) Direct function available in math library.
 I've done all three ways in the same file for convinience.

+4) Prime Numbers:-
+Simple program to calculate prime numbers from a given range of numbers.